-In the last decade, ECPC established and consolidated its relationship with several other non-governmental organisations and European Academic and Research Institutions, such as the Toxic Neuropathy Consortium (TNC), the European Society for Medical Oncology (ESMO), the Cancer Drug Development Forum (CDDF), European Alliance for Personalised Medicine, Worldwide innovative networking in personalised cancer medicine (WIN), European Academy of Cancer Science (EACS), The European Nutrition for Health Alliance, Federation of European Academies of Medicine (FEAM), Union for International Cancer Control (UICC), Organisation of European Cancer Institutes (OECI), Cancer Core Europe, European Organisation for Research and Treatment of Cancer (EORTC), European Association of Urology (EAU), European Cancer Concord (ECC), European Medicines Agency (EMA), European Cancer Organisation (ECO) contributing to a compelling pack of joint initiatives.
+In the last decade, ECPC established and consolidated its relationship with several other non-governmental organisations and European Academic and Research Institutions, such as the Toxic Neuropathy Consortium (TNC), the European Society for Medical Oncology (ESMO), All.Can, Pancreatic Cancer Europe (PCE), the Cancer Drug Development Forum (CDDF), European Alliance for Personalised Medicine (EAPM), Worldwide innovative networking in personalised cancer medicine (WIN), The European Nutrition for Health Alliance, Federation of European Academies of Medicine (FEAM), Union for International Cancer Control (UICC), European Organisation for Research and Treatment of Cancer (EORTC), European Association of Urology (EAU), European Medicines Agency (EMA), European Cancer Organisation (ECO), the EU4Health CSO and the EU Health Coalition contributing to a compelling pack of joint initiatives.

-In relation to strategic alliances, the objective for 2021 is to keep building upon the established partnerships in order to expand them in new areas serving the needs of ECPC members and to, possibly, enhance new partnerships relevant to the implementation of ECPC's Strategy.
+In relation to strategic alliances, the objective for 2022 is to keep building upon the established partnerships in order to expand them in new areas serving the needs of ECPC members and to, possibly, enhance new partnerships relevant to the implementation of ECPC's Strategy.